egiberne/free-quiz-app/Instructions.md

 Do not forget to give your `form` a submit button with the text `Send`.

 ## Step 42
-Two final semantic HTML elements for this project are the `footer` and `address` elements.
+Two final s  ntic HTML elements for this project are the `footer` and `address` elements.
 The `footer` element is a container for a collection of content that is related to the page, and the `address` element is a container for contact information for the author of the page.

 After the `main` element, add one `footer` element, and nest one `address` element within it.